Information

 Make a formal complaint

-You can make a formal complaint to your letting agent if you think they've failed to either:
+You can make a formal complaint to your letting agent if they have either:

-• do what they agreed to in your tenancy agreement, or
+• not done what they agreed to in your tenancy agreement

-• follow the rules of the Letting Agent Code of Practice
+• not followed the rules of the Letting Agent Code of Practice

-The Code says that all agents must have a written complaints procedure.
-If you don't know your agent's procedure, they should be able to give you it.
+The Code says that all letting agents must have a written complaints procedure.
+If you do not know your letting agent's complaints procedure, they must give it to you.

-Your complaint should be in writing, and you will need to give the agent a reasonable amount of time to respond.
+Your complaint should be in writing.
+You’ll need to give the agent time to respond.
+Their complaints procedure should say how much time they have.

 If your letting agent belongs to a professional organisation or redress scheme, you may also want to make a complaint to them.